-- a) To maintain and improve the physical design characteristics of the Municipality's settlement areas in the context of new and existing development.
-To stress a general high quality of settlement design throughout the Municipality. - b) To ensure that new development is designed in keeping with the traditional character of existing settlements, in a manner that preserves the traditional "village scape", and enhances the sense of place within the Municipality and the community image of existing settlement areas. - c) To promote efficient and cost-effective development patterns that minimize land consumption.
-Compact settlement form and intensification will be encouraged. - d) To promote the improvement of the physical character, appearance and safety of street scapes, civic spaces, parks, and other aspects of the public realm. - e) To preserve and enhance design aspects that add to the Municipality's sense of place, including views, vistas, access to natural features, and the preservation of landscapes and landmarks. - f) To encourage significant community or civic buildings such as churches, schools, fire halls and so on, to be sited at locations which enhance their visual status and contribute to the image and sense of place of the Municipality. - g) To encourage tree retention wherever possible and appropriate within plans of subdivision, severances, and site plan applications. - h) To have regard for the Municipality's Urban Design Guidelines.
+- a) To recognize the increased importance placed on infill and intensification within the Urban and Community Settlement Areas, to support local businesses, provide a range of housing options for every stage of life and make efficient use of existing infrastructure. - b) To maintain and improve the physical design characteristics of the Municipality's settlement areas in the context of new and existing development.
+To stress a general high quality of settlement design throughout the Municipality. - c) To promote sustainable architecture and development practices that help achieve the Municipality's sustainability objectives. - db) To ensure that new development is designed in keeping with the traditional character of existing settlements, in a manner that preserves the traditional "village scape", and enhances the sense of place within the Municipality and the community image of existing settlement areas. - es) To promote efficient and cost-effective development patterns that minimize land consumption.
+Compact settlement form and intensification will be encouraged. - (d) To promote the improvement of the physical character, appearance and safety of street scapes, civic spaces, parks, and other aspects of the public realm. - ge) To preserve and enhance design aspects that add to the Municipality's sense of place, including views, vistas, access to natural features, and the preservation of landscapes and landmarks. - hf) To encourage significant community or civic buildings such as churcheplaces of worships, schools, fire halls and so on, to be sited at locations which enhance their visual status and contribute to the image and sense of place of the Municipality. - ig) To encourage tree retention wherever possible and appropriate within plans of subdivision, severances, and site plan applications. - jh) To address the interface between the Municipality's rural agricultural and settlement areas and the need to transition between these areas.